BCG-X-Official/agentkit/docs/docusaurus/docs/tutorial/tutorial.md

 ## Step 2: Configure tools

 Recall that we want two functionalities: RAG over codebase documentation, and SQL query generation to search commit history.
-AgentX provides off-the-shelf tools for both of these things.
+AgentKit provides off-the-shelf tools for both of these things.

 For RAG, we want to use a combination of `pdf_tool` and `expert_tool`, where `pdf_tool` retrieves documents and `expert_tool` makes an LLM call to generate an answer.
 The goal, then, is to run them sequentially: `pdf_tool` first and then `expert_tool` after with access to the retrieved docs.
 No change needs to be made to `pdf_tool`, we need to add a few lines of code to the `_arun` method of `expert_tool` and write some prompts.